Biography of James Clerk Maxwell

 1850-54: He goes up to Cambridge University.

-1855: Becomes a Fellow of Trinity College.
+1855: He becomes a Fellow of Trinity College.
 Publishes “On Faraday’s lines of force” which shows that the behaviour of electricity and magnetism can be described by a few mathematical equations.
 This was read to the Cambridge Philosophical Society in two parts in 1855 and 1856.

 1856: Becomes a Fellow of Edinburgh University.
 Death of his father.
 Takes up the post as Professor at Marischal College in Aberdeen which he decided to take to be near his father before he died.

 1857: Enters the Adams Prize of St John’s College Cambridge on “The Motion of Saturn’s Rings”. this topic.
 Maxwell showed that stability of the could only be achieved if they consisted of numerous small solid particles.
 This has now been confirmed by the Voyager spacecraft.

 1858: Becomes engaged to Katherine Mary Dewar in February.

 1860: Appointed to the vacant chair of Natural Philosophy at King’s College in London.

 1861: James Clerk Maxwell elected a Fellow of the Royal Society.

 1862: Maxwell worked out that the speed of the propagation of an electromagnetic field is approximately that of the speed of light and therefore the conclusion that light consists in the transverse undulations of the same medium which is the cause of electric and magnetic phenomena.

 1860-65: He becomes a Professor at Kings College, London.

 1866: Appointed Royal Society Bakerian lecturer.
 Proposed the kinetic theory of gases which said that temperatures and heat involved only molecular movement.

 1871-79: Appointed the first Cavendish Professor of Physics at Cambridge.

 1873: Maxwell publishes “Treatise on Electricity and Magnetism”.
 This work establishes “Maxwell’s Equations”.

 1874: Opens the Cavendish Laboratory which he designed.
 Begins editing the papers of Henry Cavendish.

 1879: James Clerk Maxwell’s health begins to fail, but he continues to lecture up to the end of the term.
 Returns with his wife to Glenlair for the summer.
 Returns to Cambridge on 8 October but can hardly walk.

 1855: “On Faraday’s Lines of Force”